 Tool #4 brings us to an exciting part of meditating - especially if we have done some of the hard work of Encountering the reference and Exposing the meaning (Tools 1-3).
-Now we ask questions that relate to our personal spiritual lives.
+Now we ask questions which relate to our personal spiritual lives.
 We have laid a foundation to ask the question "what does it mean to me?"
-Now it is time to Enlighten our hearts and continue the process of shaping our personal world views.
+Now it is time to Enlighten our hearts and continue the process of shaping our personal world views into God's view.